 It is important to tell your child’s story.
 Your honest opinion about any of what is described above is important.
 The Commission needs to know your observations and experience – good or bad.
 They won’t know the full spectrum of experiences if they continually hear only from the same sources.

 Also – if your child has struggles in certain areas, let the Commission know why you think that might be and what methods have been used to try to resolve it.

 One federal program, the Administration of Children and Families (ACF), has a budget of about 50 billion and “awards on the average $647 Million to Native Americans through programs like Head Start… TANF, LIHEAP,…and the Administration for Native Americans, to name a few.”
-Have any of these ACF programs benefited your child?
+Have any of ACF programs benefited your child?
 Why or why not?
 Which government programs have helped?
 Which have hurt?

 These are some of the words, phrases and sentences found in the legislation enacting the Commission or providing data to the Commission.
 What are the thoughts and inferences behind those words?
-Do they paint an incorrect perception of your child?
-Are they paternalistic or condescending?
-Do they promote victimhood?
-Do you feel ‘triggered’ by any of the below words used and inferences made by government agents and policies, or do they seem correct to you?
+Do they paint a correct or incorrect perception of your child?
+Are they truthful or paternalistic and condescending?
+Do they promote children or protect victim-hood?
+Do you feel ‘triggered’ by any of the words and inferences made by government agents and policies, or do they seem correct to you?